Skip to content

 Using a Single Hard Light Source and Glassware as a Gobo

-We start with a mouthwatering cheese board placed atop a Duo Board (but of course 😉).
+In this video, Hudi starts with a mouthwatering cheese board placed atop a Duo Board (but of course 😉).
 Here’s the original image without any gobos, just a single bare bulb spilling across the scene.
 Definitely a solid image, but let’s see if we can take it up a notch.

 Here’s the cheeseboard with a few darker, thick-glass bottles, plus one clear glass bottle filled with oil.
 Notice the quality of the shadows and the way the light filters through the glass as well as the oil.

 When experimenting with gobos, feel free to play with all kinds of materials.
 Try smooth glass, bubble glass, faceted glass, etc, plus semi-transparent fabrics and objects.
 Window frames are also a popular gobo option.
-Also experiment with spraying your glassware with water or filling it with liquids and oils.
+Also, experiment with spraying your glassware with water or filling it with liquids and oils.

 Using Tabletop V-Flats to Create Shadow Lines and Emphasis with Hard Light